Dynamic Data Types using std::variant and Unions

 It's holding an int, not a float

-std::variant objects also have access to the index() method, which lets us determine what type it’s currently storing.
+std::variant objects also have access to the index() method, which gives us an alternative way to understand what type it’s currently storing.

 The value returned from index() is a numeric, zero-based index that corresponds to the argument list provided when constructing our std::variant.

-In the following example, our variant initially holds an int, and int is the first argument we provided to the template, so index() returns 0.
+In the following example, our variant initially holds an int.
+Given int is the first argument we provided to the template, index() returns 0.

 When we update our variant to hold a float - the second index in our argument list - index() returns 1: